-With no direct pathways to the United States, hundreds of Ukrainian refugees are gathering at the U.S.-Mexico border
+There are new migrants on the U.S.-Mexico border: Ukrainian refugees

 “Two weeks,” she said.
 “That’s how long I’m planning to stay.
 The first day they tell me the war is over, we will go back.”

-Her daughter and her newborn grandson had driven from Marysville, Washington to greet her on the other side of the border.
+Her daughter and her newborn grandson had driven from Marysville, Wash., to greet her on the other side of the border.

 “That’s all I’m thinking about now,” she said.
 “Holding both of my grandchildren, one in each arm.”